JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 {#tasks-preparesandbox-librariestoignore}

 Libraries that will be ignored when preparing the sandbox.
-By default, excludes all libraries that are a part of the [`setupDependenciesTask.idea`](#tasks-setupdependencies-idea) dependency.
+By default, it excludes all libraries that are a part of the [`setupDependenciesTask.idea`](#tasks-setupdependencies-idea) dependency.

 {style="narrow"}
 Type